djalbat/reaction-with-style/README.md

 ## Extending the styles of components with style

-This is straightforward for all primitive, functional and class components:
+If all you want to do is to add further styles to a component, be it a primitive, functional or class component, simply wrap it in another `withStyle()` call:

 ```
 const HeaderLink = withStyle(Link)`